 With that in mind, our next print issue will follow a different publishing process than before.
 Rather than putting out a call around a specific theme, we instead invite open submissions on any topic you feel is important, but with a desire for focus in particular areas.
 We are interested in critical essays, book reviews, and creative pieces.

-This time around, we have a special interest in writing that addresses one or more of the following:
+We are also still accepting pitches that addresses one or more of the following:

 - Black and Indigenous anarchisms